luk3yx/miniirc_extras/README.md

-# megairc
+# miniirc_extras

 An extension of miniirc ([GitHub](https://github.com/luk3yx/miniirc), [GitLab](https://gitlab.com/luk3yx/miniirc)) that adds more features.

-Note that megairc is pre-alpha software and should not be used in production.
+Note that miniirc_extras is pre-alpha software and should not be used in production.

 Some features here may be merged into miniirc eventually.

 ## Loading features

-After importing megairc, features can be loaded with `irc.require('feature_name')`, and once loaded can be accessed with `irc.feature_name`.
+After importing miniirc_extras, features can be loaded with `irc.require('feature_name')`, and once loaded can be accessed with `irc.feature_name`.